taimoon/DSAGroupProject/README.md

 - SOON KIEN YUAN
 - KHAIRUL IMRAN BIN JAMALULLAIL
 # Compilation
-You may click the builder.exe to compile a file called "driver.exe".
+- You may click the builder.exe to compile a file called "driver.exe".
 This can be fail if there is no path to gcc compiler on your pc.
+- You may compile from the file "driver.c"
 # Exe Files
 - builder.exe : build the exe from c source codes
 - driver.exe : the app